solarsnake/coveralls-demo-ruby/README.md

 Now let's add more tests and see how coverage changes.

-To "add" tests, we'll simply un-comment the test of the second method in `ClassOne`:
+To "add" tests, simply un-comment the test of the second method in `ClassOne`:

 ```ruby
 require 'spec_helper'